Dispatches, thoughts, and miscellanea from writer Jon Konrath

 [2020 update: wow, not to get political, but this got way more horrible in the last ten years.
 I never thought we’d get to the point where like half the country thinks the world is flat, but here we are.]

-One reply on “The Death of Death”
+One response to “The Death of Death”